aar0gya/chat-app/README.md

-# Chatty – Real-Time MERN Chat Application
+# Chatty – Real-Time Full Stack Application

 Chatty is a modern real-time chat platform built using the MERN stack.
 It provides a clean and responsive interface for seamless communication, complete with user authentication, profile management, and customizable themes.
 The app is deployed on Render and supports real-time messaging powered by Socket.IO.